 School starts after Labor Day and ends in July.
 We follow similar breaks as other local schools with a 2-week winter break, 1-week spring break, and approximately 5-week summer break, with all major holidays observed.
 The academic year allows for more instructional days and instructional hours than state minimums:

-What is the start and end time of the school day?
+What is the start and end time of the day?

 Will you offer music and art opportunities?

-We currently offer ensemble and keyboarding or piano, and are working to provide opportunities for Band, Choir, and Quartette in addition to three progressive levels of instrumental instruction.
+We currently offer Band and Choir, in addition to three progressive levels of instrumental instruction.
 There are great opportunities to share resources with the college to offer performing and visual art coursework in addition to Art History and Music Theory.

-We currently offer cross country, volleyball, basketball, cheer, soccer, softball, and tennis.
-We are working to offer baseball and golf by spring of 2016.
+We currently offer cross country, basketball, cheer, tennis, golf, bowling, track and volleyball.
 Additional sports will be added in subsequent years based on student interest.

 We value student choice and student voice.
-With that, we are going to develop extracurricular activities based on student voice.
+With that, we develop extracurricular activities based on student voice.
 We also want to draw on the experiences and talents of all JPEC employees to serve as program advisors.
-Currently students participate in drama, debate, sci-fi club, robotics, creative writing, student council, student focus groups, and a student social-media group “Falcon Forecast” among other opportunities.

 There are two standard dress codes for grades 6-8 and grades 9-13.
-The dress codes can be found by clicking here.
+Please see the school handbooks for more information.